A Little Self-Compassion

 Despite the omnipresence of evidence, our communication takes an ugly turn just when we need to hold our tongue.
 We can’t swallow the impulse to humiliate others.
 Empathy is easier said than done.
 Respecting others costs our ego; not everyone is ready to pay the price.

-Knowing and doing rarely vibrate in the same frequency, making our knowledge irrelevant.
+Knowing and doing are rarely on the same wavelength, making our knowledge irrelevant.

 Ignore criticism.
 Embrace compassion.